georgedoescode/VBCanvas/readme.md

     <script src="https://unpkg.com/vb-canvas/dist/vb-canvas.min.js"></script>
     <script>
       /*
-        Define our viewBox width and height, any drawing can be done relative to these dimensions and will be automatically scaled to whatever size the <canvas> is rendered!
+        Define the viewBox width and height, any drawing is done relative to these dimensions and will be automatically scaled to whatever size the <canvas> is rendered.
       */
       const canvasWidth = 100;
       const canvasHeight = 100;